-To support Stuttgart 21, Stuttgart-Vaihingen station is being extended into a regional train station.

-THE NEW MAIN STATION AS THE CENTREPIECE

-The new Stuttgart Main Station is the centrepiece of the project.
+To support Stuttgart 21, Stuttgart-Vaihingen station was being extended into a regional train station.
+THE NEW MAIN STATION AS THE CENTREPIECE The new Stuttgart Main Station is the centrepiece of the project.
 The terminus station will be converted into a through station.
 It will lie at right angles to the present tracks at a depth of about 11 metres.
 Around 50 points will link the station's eight platform tracks and eight through tracks.
 The new station has been designed to accommodate the doubling of passenger numbers compared to 2010.
 The envisaged "Deutschlandtakt" synchronized timetable will only be made possible thanks to trains being able to arrive and depart more quickly at the new station.
 The Stuttgart hub will be Germany's first digitally controlled hub.
 It will improve the rail service's performance and punctuality.
 The above-ground tracks will be removed when the new station is complete.
-The freed-up land will be turned into a new urban district: the Rosenstein Quarter.
+The freed-up land will be turned into a new urban district: Stuttgart Rosenstein.

-tomorrow and future generations
+Infrastructure for today, tomorrow and future generations INFRASTRUCTURE FOR THE FUTURE